-CELL-BASED/CULTURED MEAT, POULTRY AND SEAFOOD FACTS
+CELL-CULTURED/CULTIVATED MEAT, POULTRY AND SEAFOOD FACTS

-The members of the Alliance for Meat, Poultry and Seafood Innovation (AMPS Innovation), like other companies in our emerging sector, remain in the research and development (R&D) phase, but we are working as quickly as we can to bring our products to market.
-We are committed to this work because we believe that cell-based/cultured meat, poultry and seafood will be a critical and sustainable component, in partnership with the overall agriculture sector, to meeting increased demand for meat as the world’s population continues to grow.
+The members of the Association for Meat, Poultry and Seafood Innovation (AMPS Innovation), like other companies in our emerging sector, remain in the research and development (R&D) phase, but we are working as quickly as we can to bring our products to market.
+We are committed to this work because we believe that cell-cultured/cultivated meat, poultry and seafood will be a critical and sustainable component, in partnership with the overall agriculture sector, to meeting increased demand for meat as the world’s population continues to grow.
 That’s why AMPS Innovation supports a regulatory structure that will create a safe, fair and transparent pathway to market and will support continued innovation in our sector for years to come.

 For meat and poultry companies specifically, this means we support joint oversight of our products by FDA and USDA.
 For seafood, we also support a safe, fair and transparent pathway to market at FDA.

 Below, we share answers to common questions about how cell-cultured/cultivated meat, poultry and seafood is made and how USDA and FDA are working together to establish a clear, predictable, efficient, and risk-based regulatory framework based on long-standing U.S. policy that we use scientific evidence to govern new food technologies or ingredients, including cell-cultured/cultivated meat, poultry and seafood.